fineract-academy/pages/index.md

 # What is Fineract® Academy?

-This is an <b>unofficial</b> site where I will share articiles about the Apache Fineract® and its structure and behaviour.
+This is an <b>unofficial</b> site where I will share articles about the Apache Fineract®.
 This site is intended to share my knowledge about Apache Fineract® and to help new comers to onboard with Apache Fineract®.

 The official Apache Fineract® site can be found here: <a target="_blank" ref="noreferrer" href="https://fineract.apache.org"><b>Official Apache Fineract® webpage</b></a>!